Your executor is the person who is responsible for distributing your assets after you die. Your Will specifies who you name as your executor.

-Probate administration in Illinois usually takes 14 months.
-The following are some of the duties of an executor or administrator.
+The following are some of the duties of an executor:

 • Locate Documents.
-The executor locates the original Will and has it recorded with the County Clerk of Court.
-He also obtains original death certificates for use in adminstering the estate.
+The executor locates the original Will and files it with the County Clerk of Court after you die.
+He also obtains original death certificates for use in administering the estate.

 Consult your estate planning attorney for further information.